Surbhirikhari/Net-worth-calculator/README.md

 ## 🚀 How to Run

-1. Clone this repository:
+1. Clone this repository.
 2.Make sure you have **Python** installed.
-3.Install **Streamlit** if you haven't already:
+3.Install **Streamlit** if you haven't already.

 ```bash
 pip install streamlit